-This is probably the best-value product among Amex Air Miles cards, thanks to its low annual fee, generous welcome bonus, and the ability to unlock more Air Miles offers (such as earning bonus miles by using your card for 25 transactions or spending a certain amount during Shop the Block promotions).
+This is probably the best-value product among Amex Air Miles cards, thanks to its relatively low annual fee, generous welcome bonus, and the ability to unlock more Air Miles offers (such as earning bonus miles by using your card for 25 transactions or spending a certain amount during Shop the Block promotions).

 Besides the Amex Air Miles Platinum, the following cards are also available:

 The top-tier American Express Air Miles Reserve Card comes with a welcome bonus of 2,400 Air Miles when spending $3,000 within the first three months.
 There are a few extra perks including a companion flight worth up to 1,700 Air Miles, Air Miles FlexFly (which allows redemptions on even more flights at a rate of 770 miles per $100) and top-tier Air Miles Onyx status.
 While it comes with the largest bonus, it’s also the most expensive with an annual fee of $299.

 The no-frills American Express Air Miles Card comes with a welcome bonus of 500 miles for spending $500 within the first three months.
 While it’s not a glamorous card by any means, it’s definitely an option for individuals opposed to annual fees.

 Air Miles Promotions